 This is where employee data you gathered from previous team assessments and monitoring tools comes to the rescue.

 With sufficient data, you can move forward with improvement plans to help your team achieve high efficiency.

 There are multiple ways to use the information you have collected.

 The most notable are:

 Every team experiences some roadblocks while working towards their deadlines.
-Having a thorough analysis of some of the daily operational challenges can help you understand what the main barriers are for your team.
+A thorough analysis of some of the daily operational challenges can help you understand the main barriers for your team.

-Once you have a thorough understanding of the problems, you may be able to see which areas can, for instance, benefit from automation.
+Once you have a thorough understanding of the problems, you can see which areas can, for instance, benefit from automation.

 Enhancing your team’s performance is a process that needs the commitment of management and all stakeholders involved.